ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 ### Roadmap

-**v1.0** is planned to be released before the end of 2025.
+**v1.0** is planned for release before the end of 2025.

  ### Tips and tricks

- - When you publish the Blazor app to a subfolder on your web site, change the base href value in the wwwroot/index.html from "/" (used when the Blazor app is in the root folder) to your actual folder, for example to "https://www.ab4d.com/sharp-engine-browser-demo/".
+ - When you publish the Blazor app to a subfolder on your website, change the base href value in the wwwroot/index.html from "/" (used when the Blazor app is in the root folder) to your actual folder, for example, to "https://www.ab4d.com/sharp-engine-browser-demo/".

 ### Troubleshooting